smknstd/modern-php-cheatsheet/README.md

 // $a = null
 ```

-But as soon as a parameter has a type hint, it won't accept null value anymore and you'll get an error:
+But as soon as a parameter has a type, it won't accept null value anymore and you'll get an error:

 ```php
 function myFunction(string $param) {